okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-mobile-app/next-steps/iOS/samples.md

-We have multiple samples available in our [iOS Samples repo](https://github.com/okta/samples-ios) on GitHub.
+We have multiple samples available in our [iOS samples repo](https://github.com/okta/samples-ios) on GitHub.